 All of the animals have been removed from the property and are being safely cared for at the emergency sheltering operation, where they will be examined by a team of veterinarians and receive any necessary immediate medical treatment.
-RedRover Responders volunteers will be responsible for the daily care of the animals, including feeding and socialization.
-PetSmart Charities is providing the necessary food, supplies and enrichment items for the dogs.
+RedRover Responders are assisting with the daily care of the animals, including feeding and socialization.
+Greater Good and Rescue Bank are providing the necessary food and medical supplies for the dogs.

-RedRover is taking a stand against puppy mills with its “Opt to Adopt” campaign: Puppies born in puppy mills are often seriously sick, poorly socialized and have hereditary and congenital defects from being bred carelessly.
+RedRover has taken a stand against puppy mills with its “Opt to Adopt” campaign: Puppies born in puppy mills are often seriously sick, poorly socialized and have hereditary and congenital defects from being bred carelessly.
 When you make a choice to adopt a dog from your local shelter or a rescue group, you are not only saving an animal’s life — you are choosing not to support puppy mills.
-Read RedRover’s top five reasons to adopt instead of buy: www.RedRover.org/puppymills
+Read RedRover’s top five reasons to adopt instead of buy: www.RedRover.org/puppymills.

-Founded in 1987, RedRover focuses on bringing animals out of crisis and strengthening the bond between people and animals through emergency sheltering, disaster relief services, financial assistance and education.
+Founded in 1987, the mission of RedRover is to bring animals out of crisis and strengthen the bond between people and animals through emergency sheltering, disaster relief services, financial assistance and education.
 Learn more at RedRover.org.

 Press Releases, RedRover Relief